 Benchspace exists to allow makers turn their passions into their professions.
 If you want to start your own fine woodworking or craft business then we’d like to help to providing space and equipment at an affordable price.
 Instead of many individual bills, we charge one fee to cover all of your machine, space, power, waste and workshop insurance costs.
 We work hard to keep this fee as small as possible.
 You can contact us and see how we can help you.

 Our ambition is to create an incubation space for new creative businesses, thereby fostering employment and contributing to the cultural and economic fabric of the City.

 For the part time makers, hobbyists and creatives.
 We offer Classes & Workshops in everything from Traditional Joinery and Modern Machine Making to 3D printing and getting started with the Andruino/Raspberry Pi.
 You can see our current offerings here.

-We also offer bi monthly open workshop sessions (Make it Yourself) where members can come along and work on their own projects.
+We also offer twice monthly Open Making Sessions where members can come along and work on their own projects.

 If you have any questions, feel free to contact us

 Thank you to the following have given time, effort, support and advice since we started this project:

 John Mc Carthy